Cause & Effect

 Return to Paradise

-Besides the biblical paradise, there are many “paradises” such as childhood or home, which are located more in time than in space.
+Besides the biblical paradise, there are many “paradises”: childhood or home, for example, are places of longing that are more temporal than spatial.
 The only way to return to these paradises is to remember.
-However, the process of remembering is exposed to different disorders.
-This process is comparable to looking for the right radio station that is disrupted by superimposed frequencies or static noises.
-Likewise, we do not always have access to our memory due to our current physical or mental state.
-What remains is a vague image that requires a great deal of interpretation.
+However, the process of remembering is subject to various disturbances.
+I compare this process to the search for the right radio station, which is disturbed by superimposed frequencies or static noises.
+Similarly, memory is not always accessible.
+Often there are only vague images that require a high degree of interpretation.